 The availability of CAD enables the coordinate measuring machine (CMM) user to import the design data of the component to be measured.
 It offers the ability to create a measurement programme independently of the CMM, thus enabling the CMM to measure while the programme is written elsewhere, a cost-effective use of the CMM.

 Import and export of CAD data provide the basis of the system, but other abilities make the system indispensable.
 CAD comparisons of sometimes impossible component features to be measured are available throughout this method.
 For example, to generate a fillet radius, which may offer the inspection technician only a very small portion of an arc.

 The points available are compared to the CAD model by 'asking' the system if the measured data resides on the surface of the model feature.
 This offers a solution to the otherwise limited data available on the component when processing a diameter in the normal way.

 Reverse engineering is employed primarily to replicate the precision detail of an already manufactured component.
 It can be used for straightforward copying or where an item is being dimensionally 'interrogated'.
 If a part has performed well in the past but is starting to wear away beyond repair, our reverse engineering service can help recreate a new part.
 When trying to find out why one component of the same apparent design has failed, and another has not, reverse engineering can replicate the successful component.

 This service is an excellent aid to R&D departments as it can form part of an inspection process before full-blown production.
 Original design data could then be amended in light of the measured results.

 Find Out More

-If you’d like more details about our CMM Inspection and Certification service, then our team are available to help.
+If you’d like more details about our CMM inspection service or our wide range of coordinate measuring machines, then our team are available to help.

 Send your enquiry via our contact form below;